fisho-park/fishochain/docs/00_install/01_build-from-source/01_shell-scripts/04_test-eosio-binaries.md

 ---
-content_title: Test EOSIO Binaries
+content_title: Test FOC Binaries
 ---

-Optionally, a set of tests can be run against your build to perform some basic validation of the EOSIO software installation.
+Optionally, a set of tests can be run against your build to perform some basic validation of the FOC software installation.

 To run the test suite after building, start `mongod`: